Torque-Money/Dev-Environment/README.md

 #### Staking

-Staking or liquidity providing is where a user deposits tokens into our liquidity pool.
+Staking or liquidity providing is where a user deposits tokens into our leveraging pool.
 In exchange, stakers will receive tokens that represent their share of the pool.
 These tokens may be redeemed at any time for the percentage of the underlying asset they initially deposited that they are entitled to, given that there is liquidity available.

 Staked tokens will be lended out to leveragers who will have to pay an interest rate on what they borrow.
 This interest will then be distributed back to the pool, and thus the stakers, who will receive their share of interest that they are entitled to when they redeem their tokens for their underlying assets.